Song facts: The Inner Light

 The song was written especially for Juan Mascaró because he sent me the book [Lamps of Fire] and is a sweet old man.
 It was nice, the words said everything.
 Amen. – George Harrison, 1979

 On January 12th 1968, Harrison recorded the instrumental track for his new sitar piece in Bombay, India; the only Beatles' song to be recorded outside of Europe.
-The rest of the track, including vocals and overdubs was finished in London, after the Beatles completed work on Lady Madonna.
+The rest of the track, including vocals and overdubs was recorded in London on January 13th, February 6th and 8th, after The Beatles completed work on Lady Madonna.

 Lennon and McCartney were very impressed with The Inner Light and chose to release it as the B-side to Lady Madonna on March 15th, 1968.
 This was the first George Harrison composition to appear on a Beatles' single.